Mashed Potatoes with Cheese

 1. Step 1:

-How to make mashed potatoes with cheese?
-Prepare the products.
-Wash the potatoes well and dry them.
-Take milk of any fat content, natural.
-Cheese — hard or semi-hard, high-quality and delicious, without milk fat substitutes.
+How do you make mashed potatoes with cheese?
+Get the ingredients ready.
+Wash the potatoes well and pat dry.
+Use milk of any fat content, the real thing.
+For the cheese, use a hard or semi-hard one — good quality and tasty, with no milk-fat substitutes.

 2. Step 2: